bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 3. Optionally you might read about the Tailscale ***control*** servers, which distribute your tailnet information from your account to all your Tailscale agents: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_control.md).
 4. Setup your own ***tailnet***, by creating a Tailscale account and install some agents on your devices (which are added to your tailnet): see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_setup.md).
 5. Specify a (virtual) logical hostname for each device within your tailnet (for easy access), i.e. setup DNS in your tailnet: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_dns.md).
+6. To try out communication within our tailnet, we will start with plain http: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/edit/main/docs/tailnet_plain_http.md).
-6. Make sure all traffic to Node-RED to become ***https***, based on LetsEncrypt certificates: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailnet_https.md).
+7. Make sure all traffic to Node-RED to become ***https***, based on LetsEncrypt certificates: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailnet_https.md).
-7. Setup a public tunnel (called ***funnel***) to allow third-party services can access Node-RED, for example for Google Assistant: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_funnel.md).
+8. Setup a public tunnel (called ***funnel***) to allow third-party services can access Node-RED, for example for Google Assistant: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_funnel.md).
-8. Finally specify which devices are allowed to communicate with each other, within your tailnet, using ACL's: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_access_control.md).
+9. Finally specify which devices are allowed to communicate with each other, within your tailnet, using ACL's: see [here](https://github.com/bartbutenaers/Node-RED-Tailscale/blob/main/docs/tailscale_access_control.md).

 ## !!!
 Disclaimer !!!
 It is important to note that while I try to strive for accuracy, I’m not an expert in this field.
 The information provided in this repository is intended to be a helpful guide, but it’s not exhaustive or infallible.
 While this information can enhance your system’s security, there is no guarantee for complete protection against all potential threats.